gwen-interpreter/gwen-gpm/README.md

 - Install the latest gwen-web to the default directory at ~/.gwen/packages/gwen-web
   - `gwen-gpm install gwen-web latest`

-- Install the latest gwen-web to the target/gwen-packages/gwen-web folder relative to current directory
+- Install the latest gwen-web to the target/gwen/gwen-web folder relative to current directory
-  - `gwen-gpm install gwen-web latest target/gwen-packages/gwen-web`
+  - `gwen-gpm install gwen-web latest target/gwen/gwen-web`

-- Install a specific version of gecko driver to the default directory at ~/.gwen/packages/gecko-driver
+- Install a specific version of selenium to the default directory at ~/.gwen/packages/selenium
-  - `gwen-gpm install gecko-driver 0.18.0`
+  - `gwen-gpm install selenium 3.141.59`

-- Install a specific version of gecko driver to c:/web-drivers/gecko-driver.
+- Install a specific version of selenium to c:/selenium.
-  - `gwen-gpm install gecko-driver 0.18.0 c:/web-drivers/gecko-driver`
+  - `gwen-gpm install selenium 3.11.0 c:/selenium`

-- Install the chrome driver version set in a property to the target/chrome-driver folder relative to current directory
+- Install the selnium version set in a property to the target/selenim folder relative to current directory
-  - `gwen-gpm install chrome-driver chrome.version target/chrome-driver -p path/to/file.properties`
+  - `gwen-gpm install selenium selenium.version target/selenium -p path/to/file.properties`

 ### Update Operations